lnicosia/Doom-Nukem/README.md

 ![](docs/demo_city.gif)

 To help you throughout those missions, you will start with a simple handgun but you also find different and stronger weapons, ammos, health or armor packs.
-They will be scattered in the maps and represented as simple or oriented sprites.
+They will be scattered in the maps and represented as simple oriented sprites.
 Objects may also be decorations with solid hitboxes, and destructible.

 ![](docs/objects.gif)

 The main danger of levels are the enemies, each having its own specific behaviour.
-For example, you can meet the Doom' Lost Soul.
+For example, you can meet the Doom's Lost Soul.
 This one flies to you as fast as possible and inflicts damage if it manages to reach you before dying:

 ![](docs/lost_soul.gif)